bartonski/barton_juggling/thoughts_and_notes/things_to_learn_early.md

             1. Wall plane / scoop
             1. Tray plane
                 1. Throw and catch happen in the tray plane, meaning that the forearm is paralell to the floor.
+                    1. Catching below the tray plane creates a little bit more time for corrections.
+This should be uncommon, but it's useful.
+                    1. ***Do not catch above the tray plane.***
             1. Shoulder planes
             1. Throw and catch points
                 1. These should fall on the line defined by the intersection of the tray plane and the wall plane.